LumberJon1/photo-booking/README.md

   ![Screenshot](./)

   ## Contributing
   Please feel free to contact me if you have questions about contributing to this project.
-Ypu can reach out via my email or GirHub account linked below.
+You can reach out via my email or GitHub account linked below.

   ## Technologies
   * React